 - Reason #7: Affordability.
 Bluehost is inexpensive—about $3.95 to $5.95 a month, depending on which plan you select.
 The longer you are willing to commit, the cheaper it is.

 - Reason #8: Values.
 In its Terms of Service (see Section 10.03, Bluehost prohibits pornography, nudity, and other adult content.
 It strictly enforces this standard and deletes sites that violate it.
 Personally, I don’t want my blog sitting on the same server as some pornographer.
 If you feel the same way, you may be surprised to know that almost all of the most popular hosting services allow pornography on their servers.

 Note: I am a Bluehost affiliate, which means the company pays me a small commission every time someone signs up via one of my links.
 But this didn’t influence my recommendation, because all hosting services have similar programs.
 I recommend Bluehost because I honestly believe they offer one of the best hosting available.

 By the way, Bluehost offers a thirty-day, money-back guarantee, which is written into their Terms of Service.
 So there’s really no risk on your part.

 Now you need to decide on your plan.
 I want to suggest that you select the Plus Plan.
 This is Bluehost’s most popular option—and for good reason.
 It’s only two dollars more a month than the Basic plan, BUT it gives you the ability to host an unlimited number of websites on this one account.
 I think that makes it a no-brainer.

-Now enter your domain name in the left-most box, choose the appropriate extension (com, net, biz, etc) and click on the Next button.
+As you can see from the image below, now enter your domain name in the left box , choose the appropriate extension (com, net, biz, etc) and click on the Next button .